ankitkp4056/FeRoSA/README.md

 List of papers that are available for testing (i.e. that are present in the stripped down 5k-dataset).
 While generating results (Step-5), only use these paper_id's.

 2) `xml_prob_array.txt`<br>
 List of papers, for which the XML file might be broken (almost 30-40 papers).
-In this case user might experience some XML-error while running `gen_cit_head_threading_deep.py`
+User might experience some XML-error while running `gen_cit_head_threading_deep.py`.
 - Solution (only part "b")<br>
            a) Manually rectify the XML files (..if you have nothing better to do!)<br>
            b) Uncomment "Ln 98 - Ln 104" in `gen_cit_head_threading_deep.py` to ignore broken xml files